JWT Decoder Online Free — Inspect Token Claims & Expiry

 - Signature — verifies that the token has not been tampered with

-Decoding a JWT reveals the header and payload in plain text.
+Decoding a JWT reveals the header and payload in plain JSON.
 The signature can only be verified if you have the server's secret key — the decoder shows the raw signature bytes but cannot validate them without the key.

 How to Decode a JWT

-- Open the JWT Decoder.
+- Open the JWT Decoder

 - Paste your JWT into the input field.
 It typically looks like:

-eyJ…header….eyJ…payload….signature - The decoded header and payload appear immediately below.
+eyJ…header….eyJ…payload….signature - The decoded header and payload appear immediately below

-- Check the Expiry section to see whether the token is still valid, expired, or has no expiry set.
+- Check the Expiry section to see whether the token is still valid, expired, or has no expiry set

 JWT Claims Reference